PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM: Experiment

-\textbf{Evluation Metrics} For a convenient comparison of different datasets, we adopt the original evaluation measurements without change.
+\textbf{Evluation Metrics} For a fair comparison with results published in previous papers, we first adopt the original evaluation measurements for each dataset.
 The metrics used are similar for CGL-dataset \cite{CGL_GAN} and PosterLayout \cite{PosterLayout} dataset.
-The calculation of content-aware metrics is related to background or saliency image: the $R_{\text{com}}$ and Rea represent the readability of text elements; $R_{\text{shm}}$, $R_{\text{sub}}$, Occ represent the occlusion of semantic meaningful or saliency region on the background, while Uti indicates the utility of non-saliency region.
-The geometric metrics are only related to the predicted bounding boxes: $R_{\text{ove}}$, and Ove represents the overlap ratio; $R_{\text{und}}$, $\text{Und}_{l}$ and $\text{Und}_{s}$ indicates whether the underlays are correctly placed under texts; $R_{\text{ali}}$ and Ali represent the alignment; $R_{\text{occ}}$ and Val indicates the valid (e.g., non-empty) layout ratio.
+The calculation of content-aware metrics is related to background or saliency image: the $R_{\text{com}}$ and Rea represent the readability of text elements; $R_{\text{shm}}$, $R_{\text{sub}}$, Occ represents the occlusion of semantic meaningful or saliency region on the background, while Uti indicates the utility of non-saliency region.
+The geometric metrics are only related to the predicted bounding boxes: $R_{\text{ove}}$, Ove represents the overlap ratio; $R_{\text{und}}$, $\text{Und}_{l}$ and $\text{Und}_{s}$ indicates whether the underlays are correctly placed under texts, and Ali represents the alignment; $R_{\text{occ}}$ and Val indicates the valid (e.g., non-empty) layout ratio.
 For Ad Banner \cite{LayoutDETR} and YouTube \cite{HPCVTG} dataset, similarity metrics are included since the ground-truth layouts are available.
+This is achieved by measuring the FID (Frechet Inception Distance) or IoU between the generated layout/image and the corresponding ground-truth.
 VB in the YouTube dataset represents Visual Balance, which represents whether the overall placement is balanced.
-To avoid redundancy, please refer to the original papers for detailed explanations of metrics.
+Please refer to the original papers for detailed explanations of these metrics.